 Non-cash-generating units are those assets (or group of assets) that are not managed with the objective of generating a commercial return.
 This would typically apply to assets providing goods or services for community or social benefit.
-The recoverable service amount is the higher of the asset's fair value lesscost to sell and its value in use.
+The recoverable service amount is the higher of the asset's fair value less cost to sell and its value in use.
 It may be possible to determine the fair value even if the asset is not traded in an active market.
 If there is no binding sales agreement or active market for an asset, the fair value less cost to sell is based on the best information available to reflect the amount that an entity could obtain.
 However, sometimes it will not be possible to determine the fair value less cost to sell because there is no basis for making reliable estimates of the amount obtainable.
-For non-cash generating assets which are managed on an on-going basis to provide specialised services or public goods to the community, the value in use of the asset's value in use as its recoverable service amount.
+For non-cash generating assets which are managed on an on-going basis to provide specialised services or public goods to the community, the value in use of the assets is likely to be greater than the fair value less cost to sell.
+Insuch cases the municipality may use the asset's value in use as its recoverable service amount.
 The value in use of a non-cash generating unit/asset is defined as the present value of the asset's remaining service potential.
 This can be determined using any of the following approaches:

-- the Depreciated Replacement Cost (DRC) approach (and where the asset has enduring andmaterial over-capacity, for example in cases where there has been a decline in demand, the Optimised Depreciated Replacement Cost (ODRC) approach may be used); - the restoration cost approach (the Depreciated Replacement Cost less cost of restoration) usually used in cases where there has been physical damage; or the service units approach (which could be used for example where a production units model of depreciation is used).
+- the Depreciated Replacement Cost (DRC) approach (and where the asset has enduring and material over-capacity, for example in cases where there has been a decline in demand, the Optimised Depreciated Replacement Cost (ODRC) approach may be used); - the restoration cost approach (the Depreciated Replacement Cost less cost of restoration) - usually used in cases where there has been physical damage; or - the service units approach (which could be used for example where a production units model ofdepreciation is used).